-The last two decades have also seen an impressive amount of new techniques developed in the area of formal verification or model checking.
-Model checking first builds a finite state space of a formal model of a system, and then verifies a property, written in some temporal logic, through an explicit state space search.
+The last two decades have also seen an impressive amount of new techniques developed in the area of formal verification or model checking in particular.
+Model checking first builds a finite state space of a formal model of a system, and then verifies if a property, written in some temporal logic, about the system holds or not through an explicit state space search.
 Due to the finiteness of the state space, the search always terminates.
 Hence, model checking is largely automatic.
 It can produce an answer in a few minutes or even seconds for many models.
-A counter-example can be generated when the checked property fails to hold.
+A counterexample can be generated when the checked property fails to hold, which details why the formal model doesn't satisfy the property.
+Model checkers usually face a combinatorial blow up of the state-space, known as the state explosion problem.
 Techniques such as symbolic representation, symmetry reduction, and predicate abstraction, have been developed to deal with the state explosion problem and enhance the scalability of model checking.
 However, these techniques have not yet made impact on distributed algorithms, mainly because there have not yet been enough examples of non-trivial practical applications.

 Clearly, both two fields, distributed algorithms vs. formal verification, can benefit from each other.
-On the one hand, formal verification can offer techniques to well-understand distributed algorithms.
-On the other hand, distributed algorithms can offer challenging applications to formal verification.
+On the one hand, formal verification can offer techniques to wellunderstand distributed algorithms.
+On the other hand, distributed algorithms can offer challenging examples to formal verification.

-We apply model checking to self-stabilizing population protocols in this paper.
-The population protocol model [2] has emerged as a new elegant computation paradigm for describing mobile ad hoc networks, consisting of a number of mobile nodes that interact with each other to carry out a computation.
+In this paper, we aim to automatically verify selfstabilizing population protocols for leader election and token circulation in the Spin model checker [3].
+The population protocol model [4] has emerged as a new elegant computation paradigm for describing mobile ad hoc networks, consisting of a number of mobile nodes that interact with each other to carry out a computation.
 Each node has only a few states.
 One essential property of such protocols is that all nodes must eventually converge to the correct output value (or configuration), which is a typical liveness property (something good will eventually happen) in terms of formal verification.
 To guarantee that such kind of property can be achieved, the interactions of nodes in population protocols are subject to a fairness constraint.
 The fairness condition is imposed on the adversary to ensure that the protocol makes progress.
-In population protocols, the required fairness condition will make the system behave nicely eventually, although it can behave arbitrarily for an arbitrarily long period [2].
+In population protocols, the required fairness condition will make the system behave nicely eventually, although it can behave arbitrarily for an arbitrarily long period [4].
 That is why for population protocols correctness arguments are always rephrased as a property to be satisfied eventually.
 In formal verification, fairness is typically used to rule out some unrealistic runs due to non-determinism, i.e., it mainly concerns with a fair resolution of non-determinism in the models.
-So unsurprisingly, fairness has been a research topic to both communities, see e.g. [11, 4].
+So unsurprisingly, fairness has been a research topic to both communities, see e.g. Refs.
+[5-9].